 The public realm should also include weather-protected street furniture to accommodate nursing mothers, young families, seniors and people with mobility impairments (i.e. space for wheelchairs to fit at a picnic table).
-Public art that doubles as street furniture and/or a +children's play area is especially valuable (such as the bear seats below).
+Public art that doubles as street furniture and/or a children's play area is especially valuable (such as the bear seats, Figure 4.9).